learn-co-curriculum/selection-sort/README.md

 average runtime = (current time - start time) / 2000
 ```

+We have provided you with the long input to use for benchmarking.

 Use the language of your choosing.
 We've included starter files for some languages where you can pseudocode, explain your solution and code.

 ## Before you start coding: